 This should be a very high priority for you: What value does your Page bring?
 If you can’t think of any reason someone would Like your Page (other than We’re awesome!), you need to go back to the drawing board.

 It can’t be all about promoting yourself.
 Value could be in exclusive deals, providing information on general sales and specials, giveaways, etc. But outside of those things, you need to be human, interesting or funny.

 All of the things above cost nothing or close to nothing.
 The thing is, if you were already willing to buy Likes, you should be willing to run Facebook ads.

-You don’t need a large budget.
+You don’t need a large A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis..
 Spend $50 once to attract anywhere from 50-150 new fans.
 Or have a low monthly budget to do this regularly.
 It’s not going to cost you an arm and a leg.
 You can get a lot out of Facebook ads while spending very little.